 Atopic dermatitis symptoms can appear anywhere on the body.
 But, in most cases, they vary based on the patient’s age.
-In infants, irritation appears mainly on the cheeks, near the mouth, and under the eyelids.
-In children aged 2 through 10, skin folds, such as the backs of the knees, are most often affected.
-In children 11 and older and in adults, symptoms usually affect the hands and skin folds.
+In infants, irritation appears frequently on the cheeks, chin, near the mouth, and under the eyelids.
+In children ages 2 through 10, skin folds, such as the backs of the knees, or in the arm crease, are most often affected.
+In children 11 and older and in adults, symptoms can affect multiple areas.

 Atopic dermatitis symptoms flare because of many factors.
-These include dryness, sweating, stress, and allergens, such as dust or wool.
+These include skin dryness, scratching, stress, harsh soaps, and allergens, such as dust or wool.
 Try to avoid anything that causes flare-ups.

 To pinpoint what causes atopic dermatitis to flare, keep a list of factors that seem to affect your skin.
 Start by filling in the spaces below.
 Then, keep writing them down in a notebook or diary.
 The factors that affect each person vary.
 So, keep your own list and try to avoid your triggers.
 A good starting place for treatment for anyone with dry skin is to use a daily moisturizer.